Goodbye Cruel World (Elvis Costello album): Side two

 Costello's cover of "I Wanna Be Loved" uses synthesisers that Perone believes takes away from the "soulful spirit" of the original.
 Swenson likened the sound to calypso music.
 "The Comedians" takes its title from a Graham Greene novel of the same name, although the song itself has little to do with the book.
 With a 5/4-time signature, the song revisits older themes to create a tale about the "emptiness of modern society".
-"Joe Porterhouse" is about "the funeral of a family strong man".
-The music and some of the lyrics came from "I Love You When You Sleep", a song Costello had written for Respond Records artist Tracie.
-Perone likens the 1960s pop rock sound to Ray Davies of the Kinks.
+According to Costello, "Joe Porterhouse" is about "the funeral of a family strong man".
+The music and some of the lyrics came from a song Costello had written for Respond Records artist Tracie called "I Love You When You Sleep".
+Perone compares the 1960s pop rock sound to Ray Davies of the Kinks.

 "Sour Milk Cow Blues" is another of the album's few rock songs.
-Its hard to decipher lyrics tell of a narrator who weeps over his lover's abandonment of him.
+Its cryptic lyrics tell of a narrator who weeps over his lover's abandonment of him.
 Gouldstone says the track continues the album's overall theme of "disjointed identity".
 "The Great Unknown" was intended for Robert Wyatt, who turned it down.
 It marked Costello's second songwriting collaboration with Langer following "Shipbuilding" the previous year.
 Discussing the song, Costello said in it, "infamous characters from celebrated songs have spiteful things done to them".
-Its unrelated verses all deal with forms of death, including gangsters, a Samson a Delilah story and the horrors of murder in the World Wars.
+Its unrelated verses all deal with forms of death, including gangsters, a Samson and Delilah story and the horrors of death in the World Wars.
 Perone opines its "arrangement and rhythmic feel" hint at British music hall, starkly contrasting with the lyrics.

 Costello similarly regarded "The Deportees Club" as "the wrong music for the right words".
 Perone compares its music to 1978's "You Belong to Me", further likening it to a mainstream rock song out of the 1965 British music scene.
 Like 1981's "Clubland", the setting is in a nightclub, presenting a view of a fantasy world and life inside the club.
 The final track, "Peace in Our Time", is a waltz ballad that presents political commentary, in part a reaction against Thatcherism and Reaganomics.
 On release, Holden found references to "German disco, nuclear testing, the Falklands War, space exploration and Ronald Reagan".
 Perone states that it offers a feeling of "importance and topical commentary" lacking throughout the album, during a "politically interesting" time.
 Paterson's trombone solo was based on an unreleased Costello tune titled "World Without End".